EmpoweredMinistry/Word4Mood/README.md

 # Word4Mood
-Bible mobile app that allows you to search bible verses based on a  list of moods as well as search key words in the bible.
+Bible mobile app to search bible verses based on your mood.